mariodavid/mariodavid.github.io/_posts/2019-04-27-dont-squash-your-business-logic.md

 }
 {% endhighlight %}

-The method `calculateVisitPrice` is an example of _real business logic_.
+The method <code>calculateVisitPrice</code> is an example of _real business logic_.
 It contains rules that are very much related to the business.
 Moreover it does not really contain any code that deals with the solution space and constructs of that.

 ### An Example of _Solution Domain_ Business Logic